seanpm2001/seanpm2001/README.md

 <!-- This section is commented out to enable better scrolling.
 Fork/download the project to view the source code, or "view raw" to see the file history !-->

 <details><summary><H1>View file history (Click/tap here)</H1></summary>

+- Starting with version 101, the entries for versions 1-100 have been removed.
+To view them, [`browse old versions (1-100)`](/OldVersions/English/1/1-100/)

 ---